nocalhost/nocalhost/README.md

 # We're Hiring

-If you are interested with Nocalhost, please send email to: wangweimax@coding.net
+If you are interested with Nocalhost, please send resume to email: wangweimax@coding.net